Book a Demo https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 2. Determine evaluation criteria

 When beginning a season, there are many metrics that you will want to evaluate athletes on.
-It is important to be realistic about what is possible within the time period that you have.
+It is important to be realistic about what is possible within your time period.
 Things can get hectic and take a little more time the day of, so by understanding which skills you want to evaluate, you will be confident in the structure of the evaluation.

 3. Visualize what success looks like